linode/docs/docs/applications/game-servers/multicraft-on-ubuntu.md

           Location of the PHP frontend: [/var/www/multicraft] /var/www/html/multicraft

-    * Because of the insecure nature of FTP, we strongly recommend that you **not** enable the builtin FTP server when prompted.
+    * Because of the insecure nature of FTP, we strongly recommend that you **not** enable the builtin FTP server when prompted:

           Enable builtin FTP server? [y]/n n